 When it comes to planning for retirement, many investors want to keep things simple—and keep it “in the family.”
 Some people own only Vanguard funds, while others restrict their retirement holdings to just Fidelity funds.

-Well, today, I’m going to explain why (and how!) investors might limit their net eggs to Schwab’s retirement funds.
+Well, today, I’m going to explain why (and how!) investors might limit their nest eggs to Schwab’s retirement funds.

-You might know Charles Schwab for its account offerings—indeed, with some 36 million brokerage accounts, and another 5.4 million workplace plan participant accounts, you might already have your investment funds run through Schwab.
+You might know Charles Schwab for its account offerings.
+In fact, with some 38 million brokerage accounts, and another 5.7 million workplace plan participant accounts, there’s a decent chance you already have your investment money stashed away with Schwab.

-But you don’t have to have a Schwab account to build your retirement.
+But you don’t have to have a Schwab account to build your retirement with Schwab.
 That’s because Schwab also offers some of the largest and most cost-efficient retirement funds in the game—funds you can buy through most account providers.

-Today, I’m going to introduce you to some of the best Schwab retirement funds you can find.
-They’re effective, they’re inexpensive, and they’ve also been selected for their utility inside tax-advantaged accounts like a 401(k), individual retirement account (IRA), or health savings account (HSA).
+As 2025 enters its final innings and we increasingly look toward 2026, let’s take a look at some of the best Schwab retirement funds you can find.
+They’re effective, they’re inexpensive, and you can invest in them for as little as $1.
+Importantly: These funds have been selected for their utility inside tax-advantaged accounts such as a 401(k), individual retirement account (IRA), or health savings account (HSA).

-What Do You Want in a Retirement Fund?
+What Should You Look For in a Retirement Fund?

 DepositPhotos

-• Income: Finally, you ideally want your retirement portfolio to produce regular income—in the form of both bond interest and dividends.
+• Income: You ideally want your retirement portfolio to produce regular income—in the form of both bond interest and dividend income.
 Stock prices can suffer during nasty corrections and bear markets, but income-generating funds can help provide for your living expenses without forcing you to sell at an inopportune time.
-(Just note that you don’t necessarily need all of your retirement funds to generate income.)

 Schwab’s wide assortment of retirement-focused funds provides just about any investor with the tools to address these and other vital planning considerations.